Sourcing fresh blood products

 Red blood cells

-Red blood cells carry oxygen and remove waste products.
+Red blood cells carry oxygen and remove waste products such as carbon dioxide.
 Red blood cell transfusions can be used for people who:

 - have cancer and other blood diseases